saleor/saleor-docs/docs/guides/payments.md

 > **Note**
 >
 > All the below functions receive `payment_information` as a dataclass: `PaymentData` and `config` as a dataclass: `GatewayConfig`.
 Those functions should return a response as a dataclass: `GatewayResponse`.

-The description of the given structures can be found below.
+Below is a description of given structures.

 ### `authorize(payment_information, config)`